Totally positive Toeplitz matrices: classical and modern: Finite totally positive Toeplitz matrices and asymptotics

-\begin{remark} Note that the positive diagonal matrix $\Delta(u^{(n+1)})$ has no particular structure, other than its entries multiplying to $1$.
+\begin{remark} Note that the positive diagonal matrix $\Delta(u^{(n+1)})$ has no particular structure other than its entries multiplying to $1$.
 However, after taking the normalised limit coordinate-wise starting from the first diagonal entry $d_1$ it becomes `dominant', in the sense that the limit diagonal entries form a weakly decreasing sequence (namely given by $(\alpha_i)_i$).
-And if the normalised limit is taken entry by entry starting from the last entry, $d_{n+1}$, then the result is `anti-dominant', $(\beta_j\inv)_j$, consistent with the idea of this `reversal' relating highest to lowest weight in the finite setting.
+And if instead we start from the last entry, $d_{n+1}$, then the result is `anti-dominant', $(\beta_j\inv)_j$, consistent with the idea of this `reversal' relating highest to lowest weight in the finite setting.
 Though, again, in the finite case before taking the limits, there was no such structure visible.
+In terms of the quantum parameters, Theorem~\ref{t:IntroVKtyp} implies the relationship